bridgecrew-perf6/deploy-testing-1/README.md

 # deploy-testing

-created to play with github releases, deployments, and environments without needing cloud engineering intervention
+created to play with github releases, deployments, and environments